-• Practicals: Lamb Burgers, Vegetable Pad Thai, Chicken Stir Fry, Tomato Soup, Couscous and Halloumi, Mediterranean Tart, Macaroni Cheese, Lasagne
+- Practicals: Lamb Burgers, Vegetable Pad Thai, Chicken Stir Fry, Tomato Soup, Couscous and Halloumi, Mediterranean Tart, Macaroni Cheese, Lasagne

+- Festival food sampling

+- Pasta dough practise tagliatelle
-We will run various competitions throughout the year for students to be able to practise their culinary skills at home.

-Students who cook or bake at home have the chance to earn extra merits.

-We take part in the BSA Boarders' Bake Off each year.

-We run a baking club after school.

-There will be a 'Star Baker' and 'Master Chef' chosen from each practical lesson.
+- We will run various competitions throughout the year for students to be able to practise their culinary skills at home. - Students who cook or bake at home have the chance to earn extra merits. - We take part in the BSA Boarders' Bake Off each year - We run a baking club after school. - There will be a 'Star Baker' and 'Master Chef' chosen from each practical lesson.

-Geography
+GEOGRAPHY

 Head of Department: Mr D Hartley

+GCSE option Yes, optional

+A level option Yes